 To this point, you already know the MVP development meaning, why it is necessary and why you need it.

 If you are now convinced you need a Minimum Viable Product, we suggest you start by defining your MPV idea.
 Take a pen and a piece of paper and start writing.

 This exercise will provide you with a preliminary insight into your product.
 Let the business idea rest for a few days and then show it to some close friends, if they like what they see or hear, it means there is a chance your MVP is worth building.

-The next step is to build a basic version of your idea.
+The next step is to build a basic version of your idea, rapid prototyping is a good way to do this.
 You can use many materials, from paper to metal cases.
 It all depends on the performance and characteristics you want to highlight, and the aesthetics of the product you want to show to potential customers.